The Depth of Divine Providence in Shidduchim and the Secret of Joy in the Jewish Home

 "Rav Yehudah said in the name of Shmuel: Every single day a Bas Kol goes forth and says, 'The daughter of so-and-so to so-and-so, the field of so-and-so to so-and-so.'"

 This Bas Kol is not heard just once before birth; rather, it echoes every day and at every moment.
-Fortunate is the one who merits to hear and feel this Heavenly voice, which directs him to his true shidduch.
+Praiseworthy is the one who merits to hear and feel this Bas Kol, which directs him to his true shidduch.
 The holy Arizal teaches that there is no such thing as a person making a mistake in a shidduch.
-Every shidduch is from Heaven, and it is the true match that was determined from the Six Days of Creation and lasts until one hundred and twenty years.
-A person is forbidden to think, "Maybe this is not my shidduch."
+Every shidduch is from Heaven, and it is the true shidduch that was determined from the Six Days of Creation and lasts until one hundred and twenty years.
+A person is forbidden to think, "Perhaps this is not my shidduch."
 Just as Hashem guards you at every step, so too He guards you in your shidduch.

 There is No Replacement for the Wife of One's Youth

 Every person must rejoice in the wife of his youth.
-The Gemara warns with great severity against hurting the wife of one's youth, stating that for anyone whose first wife passes away, it is as if the Holy Temple was destroyed in his days and his world has gone dark.
+The Gemara warns with great severity against harming the wife of one's youth, and says that anyone whose first wife passes away, it is as if the Holy Temple was destroyed in his days and his world has gone dark.

 "Rav Shmuel bar Nachman said: For everything there is a replacement, except for the wife of one's youth."

-The Yetzer Hara (evil inclination), the "Baal Davar" (the adversary), constantly tries to confuse a person and find flaws in his wife, his children, and his home, in order to break him and cause him to fall into sins.
-But a person must guard the wife of his youth like the apple of his eye, not allowing the evil inclination to confuse him, and to fulfill the verse: "Let your fountain be blessed, and rejoice in the wife of your youth" (Mishlei 5:18).
-A man finds true peace of mind only from his first wife.
+The Yetzer Hara, the "Baal Davar" (the Accuser), constantly tries to confuse a person and find flaws in his wife, his children, and his home, in order to break him and cause him to fall into sins.
+But a person must guard the wife of his youth as the apple of his eye, not allowing the evil inclination to confuse him, and to fulfill the verse: "Let your fountain be blessed, and rejoice in the wife of your youth" (Mishlei 5:18).
+A person finds true peace of mind only from his first wife.

 The Secret of Joy and Gratitude

 The greatest principle of all is to be in a state of joy.
-Rebbe Nachman of Breslov teaches that if a person is joyful, he will not stumble in any sin.
-The Yetzer Hara tells a person: "Do not be joyful, commit a sin."
-But the person must reply: "I will not commit any sin!
+Rebbe Nachman of Breslov teaches that if a person is joyful, he will not stumble into any sin.
+The Yetzer Hara (evil inclination) tells a person: "Do not be joyful, commit a sin."
+But a person must reply: "I will not commit any sin!
 I will be joyful with my wife, with my children, with my family, and with whatever Hashem has given me."

-When a person works on attaining joy, he merits Siyata Dishmaya (Heavenly assistance), Ruach HaKodesh (Divine inspiration), and the resting of the Shechinah (Divine Presence).
+When a person works on attaining joy, he merits siyata d'shmaya (Heavenly assistance), Ruach HaKodesh (Divine inspiration), and the resting of the Shechinah (Divine Presence).
 He must believe that Hashem is guiding him successfully and giving him the absolute best in the world.

-The entire purpose of a person in this world is to give thanks to Hashem and sing to His exalted Name.
+A person's entire purpose in the world is to thank Hashem and sing praises to His exalted Name.
 The sin of Adam HaRishon (the First Man) was that immediately upon being created, instead of giving thanks, he began with questions and investigations.
 Hashem wants us to say thank you, to sing, to dance, and to rejoice.
-This is the secret of joy and perfect Emunah (faith)—to know that "Hashem is upright, my Rock in whom there is no wrong" (Tehillim 92:16), and that everything is guided to tranquil waters with miracles and wonders.
+This is the secret of joy and perfect emunah (faith) – to know that "Hashem is upright, my Rock, and there is no injustice in Him," and that everything is guided peacefully with miracles and wonders.